 Environmental and social responsibility

-In a drive to cut down on light pollution and protect the environment, as well as the nearby relics, the hotel is part of the Green Thread Environmental Programme.
+In a drive to cut down on light pollution and protect the environment, as well as the nearby relics, the hotel is part of the Green Thread Environmental Program.
 The hotel aims to recycle as much as possible and some amenities, such as lights and water, operate on a timer.